 Starting and maintaining an exercise routine can be challenging at any age.
 Working out is time consuming, tiring, and can lead to soreness or even injury.
 We’ve all made excuses like these for not working out; but frailty and advanced age make it even more difficult to stick to an exercise plan.

-Partners in Senior Care, providers of dedicated elder care Lake Forest IL seniors need, wants to help older adults stay active by sharing these elderly exercise tips:
+Partners in Senior Care, the top Libertyville, IL home care provider, wants to help older adults stay active by sharing these elderly exercise tips:

 - Self-assurance: Feeling daunted by the thought of starting an exercise routine is normal, especially for older adults who may think they’re too out of shape.
 It helps to begin slowly with workouts that are easily accomplished and advance gradually; and, motivate the senior with constant support.